mohammadzainabbas/VA-Lab/README.md

 ### 3. Labs

 The main aim of this repository is to keep track of the work we have done in __Visual Analysis (VA)__ labs.
-During this course, we will be introduced to techniques and tools for _analyzing_ and _visualizing_ data.
-It emphasizes how to combine computation and visualization to perform effective analysis.
-The course consists of two parts: a series of lectures on analytics and a series of lectures on visualization.
-Both parts will include hands-on tutorials during which you will work on analysis problems and start to build your own tools.

 #